Taste of spring invades US to close out February with wild temperature swings for millions

 The northern Plains, Upper Midwest, Great Lakes, interior Northeast and New England will rise into the 40s to near 50 degrees this week.

-And for the millions of people along the Interstate 95 corridor in the mid-Atlantic and Northeast, the FOX Forecast Center expects comfortable temperatures in the 50s and lower 60s for most of the week.
+And for the millions of people along the Interstate 95 corridor in the mid-Atlantic and Northeast, the FOX Forecast Center expects comfortable temperatures ranging from the 50s to the lower and mid-60s for most of the week.